-Business Development Veteran, Qualified Financial Planner.
+Business Development Veteran, Qualified Cross Border Financial Planner & Wealth Manager.
 Personal Mentor and Coach.
-I can help you grow and monetise your network.

 LinkedIn is probably the best place to look - you can also subscribe to their Premium service and see who is actively looking for a job as well.

 Outside of this the best place is your own network.
 Connecting and building relationships with a broad range of people and actively helping them solve their own issues will make them receptive to helping you solve yours.